mutation-workshop/2024/cfp/cfp-mutation2024.md

 ## Types of Submissions

-Three types of papers can be submitted to the workshop:
+Five types of papers can be submitted to the workshop:

 - Full papers (10 pages): Research, case studies.
 - Short papers (6 pages): Research in progress, tools.